Longparish, thatched cottages & River Test

 - In 130 metres you come to a junction of paths, just after a metal cable barrier which you need to walk around.
 Continue straight on, taking the middle path, following a footpath sign, your direction 255°.
 In 35 metres you pass to the left of a metal gate across a car-wide track.

-- In 150 metres you come to a fork in the concrete roads and you take the left fork (the five-foot concrete pillar by the right fork has now lost its top two feet), your direction 330°.
+- In 150 metres you come to a fork in the concrete tracks and you take the main track ahead, slightly left (the five-foot concrete pillar by the right fork has now lost its top two feet), your direction 330°.
 Now progress steadily uphill on this concrete track and after 800 metres you come to a crossroads of tracks and paths .

 - [!]
-In order to avoid the second dangerous crossing of the A303 road, your onward route is now as follows: at the crossroads, do not turn left as directed in previous editions of this Book, but instead cross over and take the grassy track opposite, passing to the right of a circular drum tank, your direction due north.
+In order to avoid the second dangerous crossing of the A303 road, your onward route is now as follows: at the crossroads, do not turn left as directed in previous editions of the Time Out Book, but instead cross over and by a footpath post with a yellow arrow on your left, take the grassy track opposite, passing to the right of a circular drum tank, your direction due north.
 This track can be muddy in winter.

 - Continue ahead, between Furzy Croft Copse on your left and Popple Hill Copse on your right.
+Over to your right you soon see the Treerunners overhead zip wire course in the trees.
 In 220 metres the track merges with a gravel track and swings to the right, your direction now 20°.
 Keep ahead and in 90 metres you come to a crossroads.
-Here you turn left, on a gravel track with grass down its middle, gently uphill, your direction 260°.
+Here you turn left, on a gravel track with grass down its middle, your direction 260°.

 - In 380 metres, just before the end of the wood, you come a T-junction of tracks. [!]
-Here turn left on the concrete drive and in 10 metres [!] take the faint path to your right, your direction 245°.
-In 30 metres you exit the wood and come out on to a gravel track, with large open fields now in front of you.
+Here turn left on the concrete drive and in 20 metres, as the drive swings to the left, [!] take the path to your right, your direction 245°.
+In 20 metres you exit the wood and come out on to a gravel track, with large open fields now in front of you.

 - Turn right on this gravel track and head gently uphill towards Cowdown Farm Buildings, your direction 350°.
 In 400 metres, just before the farm buildings, turn left with the track and come down on to Cowdown Lane.

 - On the far side of the bridge turn left, uphill along the track.
-At the end of the track, you are faced with a number of path options. [!]
-Take the grassy track half left, your direction 310°, with a hedgerow soon on your right-hand side.
-In 60 metres pass under telegraph wires and keep ahead, gently uphill.
+In 95 metres at the top of the track, you are faced with a number of path options.
+From the alignment of the track directly behind you [!]
+Take the grassy track half right, your direction 310°, with a hedgerow soon on your right-hand side.
+In 60 metres pass under telegraph wires and keep ahead, gently uphill, on a grassy way, with a large open field to your left.

-- In 360 metres, at the top of the incline, as the hedge on your right ends, the track turns left and heads towards Bere Hill Farm, your direction now 225°.
+- In 360 metres, at the top of the incline, as the hedge on your right ends, and with a footpath post on your right, the track turns left and heads towards Bere Hill Farm, your direction now 225°.
 In 170 metres the track comes to a field boundary which you pass through, to continue ahead now on a grassy path.
-(Note: the alternative grassy path heading half right leads down to the metal pipe stile in your route below but this path is not an official right-of-way.)

-- Keep straight on all the way down to the main road (Eastern Avenue).
-In more detail: ignore all ways off and in 125 metres you have allotments on your left-hand side and a playing field to your right on the far side of a hedge.
+- Pass to the side of a redundant metal kissing gate and head down more earthen steps as you keep straight on all the way down to the main road (Eastern Avenue).
+In more detail: ignore all ways off and in 125 metres you have the start of allotments on your left-hand side and a playing field to your right on the far side of a hedge.
 At the end of the allotments go down a path between hedges and in 60 metres you come to a tarmac estate road and cross it, your onward path now visible for some distance ahead.

 - In 40 metres go through concrete bollards and in 60 metres cross an estate road: the sign on your left tells you that the path is Dene Path.
 In 200 metres cross a road and keep ahead.
-In a further 80 metres Dene Path comes to an end but you continue straight on along a tarmac road towards the church soon visible in the distance.
+In a further 80 metres Dene Path comes to an end and you continue straight on now along a tarmac road (Dene Road) towards the church soon visible in the distance.
 In 100 metres you reach the T-junction with Eastern Avenue.

-- Cross Eastern Avenue by the lights to your right and go down London Street (slightly to the left on the other side of Eastern Avenue), past the Life Cinema, Café & Bar on your left-hand side and in 100 metres passing the Forresters Arms pub on your left-hand side.
+- Cross Eastern Avenue by the lights to your right and go down London Street (slightly to the left on the other side of Eastern Avenue), past the Cameo Cinema, Café & Bar on your left-hand side and in 90 metres passing the Foresters Arms pub on your left-hand side.

 - At the top of the hill you pass the Angel pub on your left-hand side and you continue ahead, now slightly downhill.
-In 60 metres you come to a Norman arch on your right-hand side, with steps up to the church.
+In 60 metres you come to a Norman arch on your right-hand side, with steps up to St Mary's Church , Andover.

 - To visit Andover museum, turn right at the church to get to Church Close, then left to the museum at 6 Church Close.

 - To get to the railway station, however, [!] turn left into Chantry Street, just 15 metres before the church.
-Carry on down this road and in 100 metres cross the junction with West Street on your left and turn right into Andover Leisure Centre.
-At the end of the centre turn left down its flank wall, pass the pond on your right to turn right in front of the courthouse buildings.
-At their far end, with Cricklade College and Theatre ahead of you, turn left down the flank wall of the courthouse.
+Carry on down this road and in 100 metres cross the junction with West Street on your left and turn right on the access road into Andover Leisure Centre .
+At the end of the centre building turn left down its flank wall, pass the pond on your right to turn right in front of the yellow brick courthouse buildings.
+At their far end, with The Lights Centre and Theatre ahead of you, with Andover College behind, turn left down the flank wall of the courthouse.

 - Keep ahead to go over the river and under the underpass.
 In 60 metres at a T-junction with a car road, go right following the pedestrian sign to the station, your direction 315°.

-- In 40 metres turn left up Bishopsway.
-In 400 metres, at a T-junction, turn left uphill on Cross Lane, and in 20 metres you fork right for Andover Station, now visible ahead.
+- In 40 metres turn left up Bishops Way.
+Ignore all ways off as you head up this road, which soon swings to the right, and after 400 metres, at a T-junction, turn left uphill on Cross Lane, and in 20 metres you fork right for Andover Station, now visible ahead.
 Go under the tunnel for trains to London (platform 1).

 - At point [2*] (not marked in the book), instead of turning left by All Hallows Church, turn right on the B3400 and go under the bridge of the dismantled railway, then in 125 metres go under the bridge of the A34 road.